Compiler: Front end

 The front end analyzes the source code to build an internal representation of the program, called the intermediate representation (IR).
 It also manages the symbol table, a data structure mapping each symbol in the source code to associated information such as location, type and scope.

 While the frontend can be a single monolithic function or program, as in a scannerless parser, it was traditionally implemented and analyzed as several phases, which may execute sequentially or concurrently.
 This method is favored due to its modularity and separation of concerns.
-Most commonly today, the frontend is broken into three phases: lexical analysis (also known as lexing or scanning), syntax analysis (also known as scanning or parsing), and semantic analysis.
+Most commonly, the frontend is broken into three phases: lexical analysis (also known as lexing or scanning), syntax analysis (also known as scanning or parsing), and semantic analysis.
 Lexing and parsing comprise the syntactic analysis (word syntax and phrase syntax, respectively), and in simple cases, these modules (the lexer and parser) can be automatically generated from a grammar for the language, though in more complex cases these require manual modification.
 The lexical grammar and phrase grammar are usually context-free grammars, which simplifies analysis significantly, with context-sensitivity handled at the semantic analysis phase.
 The semantic analysis phase is generally more complex and written by hand, but can be partially or fully automated using attribute grammars.
 These phases themselves can be further broken down: lexing as scanning and evaluating, and parsing as building a concrete syntax tree (CST, parse tree) and then transforming it into an abstract syntax tree (AST, syntax tree).
 In some cases additional phases are used, notably line reconstruction and preprocessing, but these are rare.

 The main phases of the front end include the following: